Techtonica/curriculum/web/html-forms.md

 ### Motivation

 - Forms are one of the essential topics in HTML.
-- They are widely used in almost all websites in order to gather the required information of user.
+- They are widely used in almost all websites in order to gather the required information from users.

 ### Objectives